 Zen & the Open Road celebrating the 50th anniversary of Zen and the Art of Motorcycle Maintenance by Robert M. Pirsig

-Inspired by Robert Pirsig’s semi-autobiographical novel and its follow-up, Lila, this exhibit explores the author’s pastimes, philosophy, and interest in the natural world through objects associated with the adventures in each of his novels.
+Inspired by Robert Pirsig’s semi-autobiographical novel and its follow-up, Lila, the exhibit explores the author’s pastimes, philosophy, and interest in the natural world through objects associated with the adventures in each of his novels.

 Pirsig’s maintenance manual which formed the basis of my design strategy for the show’s object and section labels.